 Scenic Caves Nordic Centre has become a favourite for Ontario cross-country skiers during the last decade as it has all the right qualities to satisfy.
 With well-marked trails for all levels, daily grooming and picturesque trails it makes for a great outing.

 A compact well-marked, and well-groomed set of loops.
-Check out the lookouts, rest on the picnic benches, on a good weather days you can see forever.
-Because the trails are on top of the escarpment, the snow conditions are ideal but it can get a bit windy with snow squall blowing from Georgian Bay.
+Check out the lookouts, rest on the picnic benches, on a good weather day you can see forever.
+Because the trails are on top of the escarpment, the snow conditions are ideal but it can get a bit windy with snow squalls blowing in from Georgian Bay.

-Skate skiers have 5km on the Eagle’s Flight/Georgian Path to open up on.
+Skate skiers have 25 km open up on, such as on the Eagle’s Flight/Georgian Path.

-Snowshoeing 10km – Very well marked set of trails that meander through the woods that never gets too tough.
+Snowshoeing 12 km – Very well marked set of trails that meander through the woods that never gets too tough.
 A few worthy lookouts to check out and “the bridge to nowhere”.
 You can cross with your snowshoes Ontario’s longest suspension bridge at 420 ft.
 The view is stellar.
 Guided night walks too.

 The main lodge serves as an open area for lounging by wood stoves or having a bite to eat.
-In one corner you can buy food and you can get gear in the other, all at reasonable cost.
-Staff are friendly and helpful.
+In one corner you can buy food and you can get gear in the other, all at a reasonable cost.
+The staff are friendly and helpful.

-Not a huge area to ski, but the hills and view will make it worth the visit.
+Not a huge area to ski, but they have snow when others don’t.
+The hills and escapment views will make it worth the visit.